Bytebit-Org/roblox-BatchCollector/docs/classes/BatchCollector.md

 ▸ **pushItems**(`batchItems`): `void`

 Pushes the given items onto the current batch.
+The last item in the input array will be the last item to be put into a batch.
 If, during this process, the current batch fills up, it will be queued for posting.
 Any remaining items will overflow into the new batch.
 This queueing and creating of a new overflow batch can happen infinitely many times in one call of this method.